• General Crime

 Since joining Chambers, he has become a Level 2 Prosecutor and he has continued to defend clients across the full spectrum of criminal offences.

-Mr Cockrell is recommended in the Legal 500 (2016) for General Crime and Fraud and is described as "exceptional"
+Mr Cockrell is recommended in the Legal 500 (2016) for General Crime and Fraud and was described as "exceptional"

 Notable Reported Cases